Photo: Thomas Woodtli from Zürich, Switzerland / Wikimedia Commons

 Fes: The Most Intact Medieval City in the World

-The Finest Fes Hotels
+The Best Fes Hotels

 Riad Fes — The Landmark Riad